Graduate Student, Earth, Atmospheric, and Planetary Sciences (PhD expected Spring 2021)

 C.A.
 Denton (2018), #LPSC2018: Understanding early Mars through fluvial features.
 Planetary.org, April 2018.

-Graduate Research Assistant, Brown University Department of Earth, Environmental, and Planetary Science, Providence, RI, August 2016-present.
+Graduate Research Assistant, Brown University Department of Earth, Environmental, and Planetary Science, Providence, RI, August 2016-August 2019.
 PhD Advisor: Brandon Johnson.
 Masters Advisor: James W. Head.
 Masters thesis: Subsurface collapse and denudation of the fretted terrain and the Arabia Terra plateau: Origins and implications for martian dichotomy boundary evolution.

 Undergraduate Research Assistant, Rice University Department of Earth, Environmental, and Planetary Science, Houston, TX, Fall 2015-Spring 2016.
 Advisors: Dr. Adrian Lenardic and Dr. Helge Gonnermann.
 Project Title: Numerical investigation of long-term ice shell strength in Enceladus' South Polar Terrain.